sparkfish/augraphy/doc/source/augmentations/inkshifter.rst

 users can effectively utilize the InkShifter augmentation to introduce text jittering effects with customizable noise options and parameters.

+By modifying the text_shift_scale_range and text_shift_factor_range parameters, we can control the level of text distortion in the augmentation.
+Adjusting the text_shift_scale_range allows us to change the extent of the text's left and right movement, while modifying the text_shift_factor_range enables us to manipulate the text's vertical and horizontal displacement.
+In this way, we have the flexibility to customize the amount and direction of the text's movement according to our desired effect.

 Inspiration Repository : https://github.com/sherlockdoyle/Handwriter/tree/main

 Code example: